oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

 The installation will take approximately 10 minutes.

-Once the installation is completed, you will need to execute `root.sh` at the end of the following lab.
+Once the installation is completed, you will need to execute `root.sh` at the end of the following lab. </br>

-You may now *proceed to the next lab*
+In the mean time while the patch is installed you may *proceed to the next lab*.